 A novel tool to fight Dengue, Chikungunya, Yellow Fever and Zika virus

 Dengue, Chikungunya, Yellow Fever and Zika virus are rapidly spreading in tropical regions throughout the world.
 Their vector, the Aedes mosquito, is difficult to control as it divides its eggs over various small and hard to find breeding sites and has become resistant to chemical insecticides.
 The In2Care Mosquito Trap effectively attracts and kills Aedes mosquitoes with novel and green ingredients that target both larvae and adults.
 Trap activity is not limited to the trap itself, but extends to the surrounding area.

-- Trap efficacy has been scientifically validated and published in a peer-reviewed academic journal
+- Trap efficacy has been scientifically validated in the lab and published in a peer-reviewed academic journal

 - Field validations were carried out by the IVCD of the Trinidad Ministry of Health

 - A large-scale trial was conducted by the MRCU on the Cayman Islands

 Easy to use